Healey says Rayner ‘not a victim’ amid Labour reshuffle discontent

 “Do you have the strength?
 Do you have the experience?
 Can you actually make a difference?
 And I’ve got to kind of think about that.”

-Some Labour backbenchers were highly critical of the changes and expressed concerns about what they meant for the direction of travel.
+Some Labour backbenchers were highly critical of the changes in the reshuffle and expressed concerns about what they meant for the party’s direction of travel.

 “Angela made an unbalanced Cabinet look slightly more balanced,” one told the PA news agency.